iStockphoto.com / trekandshoot

 Only by going through security and walking through Liberty Bell Center can you enter into the area surrounding Independence Hall.
 Awash in Colonial charm, the building retains its simple architectural beauty despite throngs of visitors—and there's no denying that the founding fathers' revolutionary spirit lingers here.
 This is the hall where the delegates of the Thirteen British Colonies met to debate and approve the Declaration of Independence, and where the Articles of Confederation and the Constitution were drafted and adopted.

 Speaking of the United States' Constitution—“We the People….”—it's a mere four pages long, but the document is the world's most famous blueprint for democracy.
 You'll see an original version in the park's 160,000-square-foot National Constitution Center.
 This interactive museum chronicles more than two centuries of constitutional history with hundreds of exhibits.
 You can don a black robe and sit on the U.S. Supreme Court bench, raise your right hand and take the presidential oath, step into a speakeasy during Prohibition or listen to one of FDR's fireside chats in a 1940s living room.

 Formerly a county court house, Congress Hall served as the first home to Congress, with the House of Representatives meeting on the first floor, appropriately called the “Lower House,” and the Senate meeting upstairs, the “Upper House.”
 On the second floor of this AAA GEM attraction, you'll view the elegant meeting chamber and various committee rooms.
 The building is frozen in time, looking as it did when John Adams was inaugurated there in 1797.

 With its thick Doric columns, the Second Bank was once the paradigm for designs of American finance buildings.
 Today, the bank features a different kind of currency: Art.
 The Second Bank of the United States Portrait Gallery features the “People of Independence” exhibit, a veritable 18th-century celebrity roster.
-The gallery includes 185 paintings of Colonial and Federal leaders, including many incredible works by Charles Willson Peale.
+The gallery includes some 150 rotating paintings of Colonial and Federal leaders, including many incredible works by Charles Willson Peale.